cmccurd/cmccurd/README.md

 <h1 align="center" >About Me 💬 :</h1>

 ### - Working on :
-I’m currently working on [a Magic the Gathering deck builder alternative].
+I’m currently working on [an Investment Simulation Application].

 ### - Learning :
 <a href="https://www.python.org/">